-The application of these techniques should be left to a tree care professional such as a certified arborist from DreamWorks Tree Services; this specialist is fully knowledgeable and trained to ascertain the appropriate approach for the task at hand, and in the proper placement of the steel rods.
+The application of these techniques should be left to a tree care professional such as a qualified arborist from DreamWorks Tree Services; this specialist is fully knowledgeable and trained to ascertain the appropriate approach for the task at hand, and in the proper placement of the steel rods.
 Furthermore, this DreamWorks Tree Services team member can capably perform follow-up inspections to determine the effectiveness of the cabling and bracing and whether any adjustments may be required to achieve the desired result.

 For more information on cabling and bracing services, as well as the full spectrum of tree care from DreamWorks Tree Services, visit Our Services page.

-If you suspect any issues with the health, safety, and/or structural integrity of trees on your property, call the professional tree care service providers from DreamWorks Tree Services in Uxbridge today at 647-261-2627 or contact us to book a free consultation with our certified arborist.
+If you suspect any issues with the health, safety, and/or structural integrity of trees on your property, call the professional tree care service providers from DreamWorks Tree Services in Uxbridge today at 647-261-2627 or contact us to book a free consultation with our qualified arborist.